joeloftusdev/goLLum/README.md

 To use Gollum, you need to have Go installed on your system.
 Once you have Go installed, you can install Gollum using the following command:

 1. Clone the project
-2. Create a text file named `apikey.txt` and paste your OpenAI API key into it.
+2. Create a text file in the project directory named `apikey.txt` and paste your [OpenAI API key](https://platform.openai.com/api-keys) into it.
-3. install Gollum by executing the following command in your terminal:
+3. Install Gollum by executing the following command in your terminal:
 ```bash
 go install
 ```